 Benefits of low-GI food

-Low-GI foods are good because they give you longer-lasting energy, which can help you concentrate better and keep going for longer if you’re doing physical activity.
+Low-GI foods are good because they give your child longer-lasting energy, which can help him concentrate better and keep him going for longer.

-If you do endurance sports such as long-distance running, low-GI foods help you keep up your energy levels.
+If your child does endurance sports like long-distance running, low-GI foods help keep her energy levels up.

-Low-GI foods also keep you feeling fuller for longer, which can help you with maintaining a healthy weight.
+Low-GI foods also keep your child feeling fuller for longer.
+This can help him maintain a healthy weight.

 Using GI to plan healthy family eating